ArangoDB v3.12 is under development and not released yet. This documentation is not final and potentially incomplete.

 Consider the case for two arangod instances.
 The two servers are connected via server wide (global) asynchronous replication.
 One of the servers is elected Leader, and the other one is made a Follower automatically.
 At startup, the two servers race for the leadership position.
 This happens through the Agency locking mechanism (which means that the Agency needs to be available at server start).
 You can control which server becomes the Leader by starting it earlier than other server instances in the beginning.

-The Follower automatically starts replication from the Leader for all available databases, using the server-level replication introduced in v.
-3.3.
+The Follower automatically starts replication from the Leader for all available databases, using the server-level replication introduced in version 3.3.

 When the Leader goes down, this is automatically detected by the Agency instance, which is also started in this mode.
 This instance will make the previous follower stop its replication and make it the new Leader.